Get started with the Java SDK

 Creating a new resource

 Creating a new resource requires a draft of the resource to create.
-For Shopping Lists this would be a ShoppingListDraft.
-These drafts are created using builders:
+For Shopping Lists this is a ShoppingListDraft.
+You create these drafts using builders:

 // Create ShoppingListDraft with required fields